veltzer/openbook/README.md

-Hello and Welcome to OpenBook
+Hello and welcome to OpenBook
 =============================
 What is OpenBook ?
 ------------------